Mycena inclinata

 Chemical Reactions

-KOH negative to brownish on cap surface.
+KOH test is negative to brownish on the cap surface.

 Spore Print